oppiliappan/fondant/readme.md

 `fondant` is a macro based library to take the boilerplate out of configuration handling.
-All you need to do is derive the `Configure` trait on your struct, and fondant will decide where to store it and and how to do so safely.
+All you need to do is derive the `Configure` trait on your struct, and `fondant` will decide where to store it and and how to do so safely.

-Most of `fondant` is based off the `confy` crate.

-`fondant` adds a couple of extra features:
+Most of `fondant` is based off the `confy` crate, with a couple of extra features:

  - support for json, yaml and toml
  - support for custom config paths